Aaron Rose: Alleged Gallery

-Rose moved to New York City in 1989 and after a string of odd jobs, at the age of 21, he opened Alleged Gallery on Ludlow Street in the Lower East Side.
+Rose moved to New York City in 1989 and after a string of odd jobs, at the age of 21, he opened Alleged Gallery on Ludlow Street on the Lower East Side.
 The gallery would go on to exhibit the works of many young artists from the art, skateboarding, graffiti and fashion worlds.
 As writer Carlo McCormick wrote in Zing Magazine in 2001, "What Alleged really accomplished was a profound understanding of the moment at hand.
 The ground zero of the zeitgeist where there is no substantive difference between any creative medium- and a way of translating and articulating this opaque ephemeral vernacular into a concrete visual language..."
 Alleged Gallery eventually grew to have branches in New York City and Tokyo.
 During this time Rose also held a job at MTV Networks producing and directing on-air promos.
 In 2005, he published Young Sleek and Full of Hell with Drago.
 The book is based on the Alleged Gallery and the 1990s underground art scene in New York where he collected visuals and testimony from over 100 artists including Mark Gonzales, Ed Templeton, Thomas Campbell, Phil Frost, Spike Jonze, Sofia Coppola, Sonic Youth, Terry Richardson.